17 of the Best iPhone Apps for Engineers

 12. Truss Me!

 If you need to kick-back after a long day engineering but don't want to rot your brain playing a mindless mobile game, Truss Me! might be right up your street.
-It is an engineering-based game that was designed by a rocket scientists and is both fun and educational at the same time.
+It is an engineering-based game that was designed by a rocket scientist and is both fun and educational at the same time.

 The game helps you learn and test your knowledge of building structures in a fun and intuitive way.
 Each challenger has you design structures that are both light and strong to earn rewards called 'Golden Nuts'